YasserB94/OOP-Introduction/README.md

 ### Classes
 After using these awesome things called classes in JavaScript this sounds like music to my ears.
 Once again kudos to the BeCode coaches for helping me to walk before I start running.
-$this->once seemed easy enough, altough I really miss the JS syntax where I could just use a . to access properties and methods!
+$this->once seemed easy enough altough I really miss the JS syntax where I could just use a . to access properties and methods!

 ### Extending
 Yaay this also kind-of works like other languages, the research and extra study hours are really paying off here.